javibravo/simpleue/README.md

    - Execution error then do ...
    - No tasks then do ...

-The loop can be stopped specifying a maximum of iterations or with the special command "STOP" sent as a task.
+The loop can be stopped specifying a maximum of iterations or with and STOP task that must be defined and managed by the Task Handler.

-Each running worker has one queue source and manage one type of tasks.
+Each consumer has one queue source and manage one type of tasks.
 Many workers can be working concurrently using the same queue source.

 Queue
 -----

 The lib provide an interface which allow to implement a queue connection for any(*) queue system.
+Currently the lib provide following implementations:
-Currently Redis queue interface is the only one implemented.
+    - Redis queue interface.
+    - AWS SQS queue interface.

+The queue interface manage all related with the queue system and abstract the task about that.

 Task
 ----

 The task interface is used to manage the task received in the queue.
+It must manage the domain business logic and define the stop task.

+The task is abstracted form the queue system, so the same task definition is able to work with different queues interfaces.
+The task always receive the message body in the queue.

 Install
 -------